Fraunhofer-AISEC/c_OSCORE/README.md

 Additionally, there are some ideas which are not implemented yet, but might be of value.
 Here is an (incomplete) list of TODOs and ideas:

+1. Replay protection isn't implemented, but required by the spec.
 1. Support multiple Security Contexts.
 Currently only a single sender (the server) and receiver (the client) are supported.
     This allows multiple clients to connect to the server.
 1. Volatile memset `sender_key` and `receiver_key` after they are used and recalculate them just before use.
     That way the keys are in memory only for a short time.
     At the same time, the keys can easily be calculated from the pre-established data, so this is probably irrelevant.
+1. Initialize all arrays with zero.
+    While this should not be required, doing so prevents information leaks if uninitialized data would be passed to the user.

 # Licensing